ismailkoussa/final-project/Draft.md

 ![cs50capture](https://github.com/ismailkoussa/final-project/blob/master/readme%20images/cs50capture.PNG)

-### samplest
+### Simplicity
-Cs50 is very sample to learn from, the course is divided into weeks, and every
+Cs50 is very simple to learn, the course is divided into weeks, and every
 week contains a long video **lecture** and some other shorts **shorts**, so
 the ideas have a straight way to enter your mind! then there are some problems
 **lab** and **problem set**, that fix these ideas and teach you how to use them.